 scenario.
 Optionally, you can publish your actor behaviors as proto files or packages

 Proto files are specific to RoadRunner and have a

 .slprotodata extension.
 This data interface

 allows you to combine your behavior model, its parameters, and their values and share

 them with RoadRunner.

 You can also publish your behavior as a package in a

 .zip file will allow you to create a package that

 includes the proto file along with other supporting files for your model.

-For more information on the behavior publishing workflow, see Publish Actor Behavior as Proto File, Package or Action Asset.
+For more information on the behavior publishing workflow, see Publish Actor Behavior as Proto File, Package, Action Asset or Event Asset.